 Can I apply directly to the Government for a loan?

-No. Applications for a loan under the scheme must be made to a bank that is participating in the scheme.
+No. Applications for a scheme loan must be made to a bank or non-bank that is participating in the scheme.

-What if my bank declines my application – where else can I get support?
+What if my application is declined – where else can I get support?